ggfan/hello-libs-newlib/README.md

 testing adding a new lib to hello-libs ([googlesamples/android-ndk - master-cmake branch](https://github.com/googlesamples/android-ndk/tree/master-cmake) )

 **PROBLEM:**
+- to trigger problem: earase all folders/files in _/distrubution_ folder (which would be the initial state before very  first build) and rebuild

 **Scenario 1:**
 distribution folder all empty; 'Rebuild project' with target_link_libraries(hello-libs log android lib_gperf lib_gmath lib_newlib) in main CMakeLists.txt